blidau/digital-writing-2023/exercises/week5.md

 ### Create a Short Branching Fiction Story

 Write a short branching fiction story.
-It should be nine short paragraphs in length and each paragraph should link to at least two others.
+It should be nine short paragraphs in length and each paragraph should link to or be linked from at least two others.

 ## Create and Publish a Twine Story